MeiShaohui/SVATN/README.md

 This set of files contains the code for SVATN published in the paper:
  "[Spectral Variability Augmented Two-Stream Network for Hyperspectral Sparse Unmixing](https://ieeexplore.ieee.org/document/9919800)"

+The implementation of SVATN model is based on the SUnCNN (`SUnCNN: Sparse Unmixing Using Unsupervised Convolutional Neural Network').

 ## Citation
 ---------------------